skarakasoglu/faceit-backend-test/README.md

 docker-compose up
 ```

+**Note**: When you create the database container first time, it will take more time than the creating service container.
+It causes the app run before database container, because Docker doesn't know about health status of a container, it only runs them in dependency order.
+Since the app runs before the database container, it will log an error about not being able to connect to db server,
+but it also will try to reconnect after the timeout which is determined in POSTGRES_RECONNECT_TIMEOUT variable.

 ## Running Tests

 You can run tests in two ways.
 One of them is using make and the other one is using docker.